-Debug mode.
-This provides tracing information about the update requests that are made and the replies received from the name server.

-Extra debug mode.
+- -d - Debug mode.
+This provides tracing information about the update requests that are made and the replies received from the name server. - -D Extra debug mode. - -i Force interactive mode, even when standard input is not a terminal.

 -k keyfile